yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 into a single (backwards compatible) code point named SignatureScheme.
 It also introduces the new signature_algorithms_cert extension that has the same syntax as signature_algorithms but slightly different semantics.
-In fact, signature_algorithms tells the receiving TLS Endpoint which signature algorithms are supported by the TLS stack of the sender, whereas signature_algorithms_cert, when present, is used to communicate the
+Specifically, signature_algorithms tells the receiving TLS Endpoint which signature algorithms are supported by the TLS stack of the sender, whereas signature_algorithms_cert, when present, is used to communicate the